The Julia Robinson Math Festival will return to Chapel Hill on May 5, 2018.

 Where and when will the festival be?

-The festival will be on Saturday, April 29, 2017 from 10:00 – 1:00 in the Great Hall at the Carolina Union on the corner of South Road and Raleigh St. on the campus of UNC.
+The festival will be on Saturday, May 5, 2017 from 10:00 – 1:00 on the campus of UNC (exact location TBD).
 You can check in starting at 9:30.
 You can come any time, stay as long as you like, and leave when you are ready.

 Who can come to the festival?